 Videos files can be very large—and that can be a problem for uploading and hosting.
 Unless you need the highest resolution possible, making video files smaller is better for everyone.
 They reduce bandwidth usage and upload time, and there’s less buffering on your viewer’s end.
-But how do you easily reduce the size of a video?
+But how do you easily compress a video, and reduce the size of the file?

 We’ll take a look at five ways to make your video file smaller, both from your computer and online.